Kerala House: Cauvery Cell

-Travancore House, located at K.G Marg was the erstwhile Palace of Travancore Kingdom in the heart of the Capital city.
-The building has been categorized as a heritage building by NDMC.
-The effort of the state government is to transform this heritage building into a cultural complex and to be a window to Kerala for the outside world.
-As part of this perspective, an Art Gallery has been set up in the Travancore House.
+Travancore House was the erstwhile Palace of the Travancore Kingdom in the heart of the Capital city.
+The building has been categorized as a heritage building by New Delhi Municipal Council.
+The Kerala government seeks to transform this heritage building into a cultural complex that could serve as a window to Kerala for the outside world.

 Resident Commissioner

 The Resident Commissioner is the head of all State Government Offices functioning in New Delhi.
-The Office of the Resident Commissioner, Kerala House, New Delhi was set up in 1964.
-There is an Additional Resident Commissioner in the rank of Secretary to Government of Kerala to assist the Resident Commissioner.
+The Office of the Resident Commissioner, Kerala House, New Delhi, was established in 1964.
+There is an Additional Resident Commissioner, of a rank equivalent to the Secretary to Government of Kerala, to assist the Resident Commissioner.